Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Recovery Guarantees for Modified Features

 In this section, we focus on characterizing the recovery guarantees (with respect to the $\ell_2$-norm) of Algorithm~\ref{alg: lse_dynamics} at time $\tau(E) = E n$ for \emph{any} epoch $E$, with respect to the features that have been modified up until $\tau(E)$ (that is, in epochs $1$ to $E$).
 We leave discussion of how the dynamics shape the set $D_{\tau(E)}$ of modified features to Section~\ref{sec:tiebreaking}.

 The main result of this section guarantees the accuracy of the $\hatb_E$ that the learning process converges to in its interaction with a sequence of strategic agents.
 The accuracy of the $\hatb_E$ that is recovered for a particular feature naturally depends on the number of epochs in which that feature is modified by the agents.
-For a feature that is never modified, we have no ability to distinguish correlation from causation.
+For a feature that is never modified, we have no ability to distinguish whether it is meaningful or not.
 Recovery improves as the number of observations of the modified variable increases.

 Formally, our recovery guarantee is given by the following theorem: \begin{theorem}[$\ell_2$ Recovery Guarantee for Modified Features] Pick any epoch $E$.
 With probability at least $1-\delta$, for $n \geq \frac{\kappa d^2}{\lambda} \sqrt{\tau(E) \log(12d/\delta)}$,